+Michael T Potts, CPA(Aus), BCom,

-David A Clarke CA(Aus), CA(NZ), BCom, Dipgrad Chief Financial Officer and Company Secretary
+Chief Financial Officer and Company Secretary.

-David joined Nick Scali Limited as Chief Financial Officer and Company Secretary in November 2008.
-He has over 14 years experience in senior financial management and company secretarial roles in retail, sales and distribution, and manufacturing industries in Australia and overseas.
-David's responsibilities include financial, administrative and operational matters for the Company.
+Michael joined Nick Scali Limited as Chief Financial Officer and Company Secretary in February 2012.
+He has over 20 years experience in senior financial management in retail, previously working for the Sussan Group, Bunnings and Myer.
+Michael's responsibilities include financial, administrative and operational matters for the Company.